|

 greater purchasing power and wealth than we currently do living in

+the affluent west.
 Our capitalist system has certainly proven

 highly effective in increasing our wealth but only looks at short